intel-analytics/ipex-llm/docs/docs/APIGuide/PipelineAPI/net.md

 **Arguments**

-* **rdd**: a rdd of list of numpy.ndarray each representing a tensor to feed into tensorflow graph on each iteration
+* **rdd**: a rdd containing the numpy.ndarrays to be used for training/evaluation/inference
 * **features**: the structure of input features, should one the following:

      - a tuple (dtype, shape), e.g. (tf.float32, [28, 28, 1])